Turn your Dad into a masterpiece

 Now you can either just use “the one” image to print onto your canvas or create a collage……

-Photograph your pictures .
-You can now edit them in places like “Picmonkey” if you want to create a collage or upload them directly to Photobox.
+You can now edit them in places like “Picmonkey” or if you want to create a collage for a personalised canvas print upload them directly to Photobox.
 Choose how you want your photos displayed – do you want just one image?
 Or a collage of four?
 Do you want four the same?
 Or alternate the kids work?
 The choice is yours!

 You can see more of Maggy’s craft ideas here